It Began in 2008...

 It was probably the best purchase of my life.

 There, I first encountered the world of Comic Book and Anime Conventions, each equally filled with Cosplay.
-Since I was in Middle School, the worlds of DC and Marvel Comics had ever intrigued me with stories filled with characters such as Nightwing and Spider-man, but in High School, I was just starting to fall into the fandoms and realms within Anime and Manga.
+Since I was in Middle School, the worlds of DC and Marvel Comics had ever intrigued me with stories filled with characters such as Nightwing and Spider-man.
+However in High School, I was just starting to fall into the fandoms and realms within Anime and Manga.
 This was the pinnacle of these worlds.

 And I was instantly hooked.